5 Tips to Develop Your Next Generation of Successful Leaders

 1. Identity who your high potentials are

 How do you know which team members have what it really takes to be a successful leader?
-Identifying these folks can be confusing, as we instinctively look to the workers who perform the best to be the presumed future leaders.
+Identifying these high potential employees can be confusing, as we instinctively look to the workers who perform the best to be the presumed future leaders.

 Start with a well-defined profile.
 Ask your managers and external experts to figure out the key qualities and competencies that drive success in specific functions.
-Successful leaders must have a penchant for bringing out the best in others, authenticity, open to feedback, conceptual thinking, adaptable, showcase a strong propensity to deal with change and challenges, and have a passion for results.
+The ability to demonstrate resilience, self-awareness, and navigate complex emotional and identity-related challenges is just as important as technical skills.
+Successful leaders must have a penchant for bringing out the best in others, authenticity as a person, open to feedback, conceptual thinking, adaptable, showcase a strong propensity to deal with change and challenges, and have a passion for results.

 2. Supply practical coaching and feedback